cspr-rad/kairos-spec/src/spec.typ

 - [tag:FRD03] Transaction data should be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
 - [tag:FRD04] Transaction data should not be written if the verification of the proof of the interactions fails

-=== Post-PoC: Query all transfers given filters

-- [tag:FRA02] The user should be able to see all the past transactions involving its validium account
-- [tag:FRA03] Transactions should be filterable by time
-- [tag:FRA04] Transactions should be filterable by sender
-- [tag:FRA05] Transactions should be filterable by recipient
-- [tag:FRA06] Transactions should be filterable by amount
-- [tag:FRA07] Transactions should be filterable by any combination of the previously mentioned criterias

 == Non-functional requirements

 These are qualitative requirements, such as "it should be fast" and could e.g. be benchmarked.